awsdocs/aws-lambda-developer-guide/doc_source/test-sam-cli.md

   + **Start the local Lambda endpoint:** Start the local Lambda endpoint by running the following command in the directory that contains your AWS SAM template:

     `sam local start-lambda`

+    This command starts a local endpoint at http://127\.0\.0\.1:3001 that emulates the AWS Lambda service, and you can run your automated tests against this local Lambda endpoint\.
+When you send an invoke to this endpoint using the AWS CLI or SDK, it will locally execute the Lambda function specified in the request and return a response\.
   + **Run integration tests against the local Lambda endpoint:** In your integration testing, you can use the AWS SDK to invoke your Lambda function with test data, wait for a response and assert that the response is what you expect\.
 To run the integration test locally, you should configure the AWS SDK to send the [Invoke](API_Invoke.md) API call to the local Lambda endpoint started in the previous step\.
 The following is a Python example \(AWS SDKs for other languages have similar configurations\):

     ```